 a stationary birding team in a wheelchair-accessible location— Mass Audubon's Arcadia Wildlife Sanctuary in Western Massachusetts—will compete for a statewide award to see the largest number of species possible from within a 25 ft circle over 24 hours!

 If you are interested in participating in our ‘Big Sit’ event, please sign up for one or many shifts at this link: https://bit.ly/BigSitSignup.
 No level of participation is 'too little', and no bird-enthusiast is 'too inexperienced' to help out.
 If there's anything we can do to make this event accessible for you, PLEASE REACH OUT to FBC.WMA@gmail.com!

 Please contribute towards this important work by making a donation through this fundraising page!

-Additionally, if you want to encourage our Stationary birding team to more thoroughly engage with the wonders of Spring migration, consider reaching out to me with a pledge (any dollar amount) per species of birds we can find from a 25 ft circle in the designated 24-hr period.
+Additionally, if you want to encourage our Stationary birding team to more thoroughly engage with the wonders of Spring migration, consider reaching out with a pledge (any dollar amount) per species of birds we can find from a 25 ft circle in the designated 24-hr period.

-And, don’t forget to spread the word!
+And don’t forget to spread the word!